capydocs/usercontent.capydocs.com/README.md

 npm run dev # starts a dev server with live reload
 ```

-The data is sourced from the `themes/` folder.
-Each subdirectory must include a valid `theme.json` following the format described in `themes/README.md`.
+The data is sourced from the `plugins/` and `themes/` folders.
+Each plugin subdirectory must include a valid `plugin.json`
+following the format described in `plugins/README.md`.
+Each theme subdirectory must include a valid `theme.json` following
+the format described in `themes/README.md`.

 ## Production build